 Bukhara

-From pre medieval times, Bukhara has always been a vital point on the route of silk transit from China and Central Asia to the countries of the Middle East and the Mediterranean.
+From pre medieval times, Bukhara has always been a vital point on the route of silk transit from China and Central Asia to the countries of the Middle East and the Mediterranean Sea.
 Bukhara was the Dome of Islam, the Pillar of Religion, the power of the spirit and is the most intact historical city in the ancient East.
 Bukhara was boasting for centuries with diverse madrasas (Islamic schools), attracting the finest minds of the East with its cultural and commercial spirit and well earned the title of Bukhara the Holy.
-The trade has always been the most popular occupation here and the people of Bukhara still dedicate themselves to this business with pleasure.
+Trade has always been the most popular occupation here and the people of Bukhara still dedicate themselves to this business with pleasure.
+It is a must see destination for anyone visiting Uzbekistan in addition to Samarkand and Khiva.

-Bukhara is located 250 km west from the Samarkand at the downstream of Zarafshon river, in the Kyzylkum desert.
-Bukhara holds a population of about 270 000 people and has buildings and monuments that cover the history of thousands of years.
-Bukhara is one of the greatest places in Central Asia for a glimpse of pre-Soviet Central Asian ancient empires.
+Bukhara is located 250 km west from Samarkand, downstream along the Zarafshon river in the Kyzylkum desert.
+Bukhara holds a population of about 300 000 people and has buildings and monuments that cover the history of thousands of years.
+Bukhara is one of the greatest places in Central Asia for a glimpse of pre-Soviet Central Asian Medieval and ancient empires.
 Most of the remaining old structures in Bukhara are madrassas or minarets accompanied by an extensive royal fortress called the Ark of Bukhara and the remains of a once-vast market complex.

 Poi Kalyan Mir i Arab madrasa in Bukhara with Ark of Bukhara in the background